nbdc-datahub/hbcd-docs/docs/instruments/bcgi/ecpromis-selfreg.md

 ## Instrument Details

 The **ecPROMIS** (Early Childhood Patient-Reported Outcome Measurement Information System) is a set of primary caregiver report questionnaires that offer clinicians and researchers a brief, efficient, and precise way to evaluate young children’s well-being.
-The **Self Regulation - Flexibility Scale** assesses young children’s ability to adapt in response to environmental demands, changes, and expectations.
+The **Self-Regulation - Flexibility Scale** assesses young children’s ability to adapt in response to environmental demands, changes, and expectations.

 <div id="hbcd-mod" class="table-banner" onclick="toggleCollapse(this)">
   <span class="emoji"><i class="fa fa-gear"></i></span>